 My new book, This Vast Enterprise: A New History of Lewis & Clark, comes out on April 21.
-I spent five years on it, finding new documents and a new way to tell this classic story.
+I spent five years on it, finding new documents and a new way to tell this beloved story.

 My publisher remains Avid Reader Press, a terrific imprint of Simon & Schuster, and their website has all sorts of purchase options.